MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 ## Step 5: Configure and publish Power BI dashboard

-The Return to Workplace solution contains two Power BI dashboard, one for executive leadership and another one for the facility managers.
+The Return to Workplace solution contains two Power BI dashboards, one for executive leadership, and another one for the facility managers.

 1. Go to the location where you extracted the deployment file (.zip).
 You'll find a **Power BI** folder.
 Open the **Return to Workplace – Leadership** dashboard.
 The same steps need to be repeated for the **Return to Workplace – Facility Manager** dashboard.